michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 you can use make.mk to succesfully run in AWS,

-1.build the jar file
+1.build the jar file.
 In a maven project with this pom.xml, cd to the project directory,  in command line: mvn clean install

-2.Amazon Web Services Run
+2.Amazon Web Services Run.
-make sure my make.mk makefile is in directory,in command line: make -f make.mk awsrun
+Make sure my make.mk makefile is in directory,in command line: make -f make.mk awsrun

 It takes 58min when using 11  m4.large( a cheap machine on AWS)  machines (set 8 reduce tasks )